Flag of Gran Colombia

-The flag of Gran Colombia was based on Francisco de Miranda's tricolour, which served as the national flag of the First Republic of Venezuela.
-The general design of the Gran Colombian flag later served as the model for the current flags of Colombia, Ecuador, and Venezuela, which emerged as independent nations at the breakup of Gran Colombia in 1831.
+The flag of Gran Colombia was based on Francisco de Miranda's Venezuelan tricolour which served as the national flag of the First Republic of Venezuela.
+It also served as the basis for the current flags of Colombia, Ecuador, and Venezuela, which emerged as independent nations at the breakup of Gran Colombia in 1831.

+Colours and symbolism

+According to the current interpretation, the colours signify:

 Flags

 First flag

 The first flag was adopted in late 1819.
 Originally used without arms, the first design of the state flag was based on the Venezuelan flag of 1811.
 Some variations have the coat of arms in the centre of the flag.
 This flag was in use officially until 10 January 1820.

 Second flag

 On 10 January 1820, the Department of Cundinamarca, one of the three official departments of the republic, adopted arms of its own alleging that the arms of the republic were only used in Venezuela.
 On 12 July 1821, the national congress decreed that the arms of Cundinamarca must be used on the common flag as part of the national coat of arms until new arms could be decreed.
 Thus, the departmental flag of Cundinamarca was converted into the national flag of Gran Colombia and was officially used in the department of Venezuela.
 Some variations have the coat of arms in the centre of the flag.
 It would be the national flag until late 1821.